Osaka: Top 10 Things To Do

 Ten-shiba

 Tennoji Park adjoins Ten-Shiba.
 This urban park and garden also houses a zoo (if you’re in to that sort of thing) and the Osaka City Museum of Fine Arts.
-The museum is currently closed for renovation.
+The museum is currently closed for renovation until spring 2025.
 Outside, however, although it was mid January when we visited, we were excited to catch our first glimpse of the famous Japanese cherry blossom.

 First cherry blossom in Tennoji Park